-For a very long time I have told you that your level of GUT HEALTH is critically important to almost every function of your body, including your IMMUNE SYSTEM FUNCTION and your WEIGHT.
+For a very long time I have told you that your level of GUT HEALTH is critically important to almost every function (and pathology) of your body, including your IMMUNE SYSTEM FUNCTION and your WEIGHT — it all pertains to the bacteria that live in, or at least should be living, in your gut.
 What’s interesting is that Project 259 initially revealed that rats fed a diet high in sucrose (white table sugar) actually had lower levels of blood triglycerides (fat) than rats fed a conventional diet of “cereal meals, soybean meals, whitefish meal, and dried yeast, fortified with a balanced vitamin supplement and trace element mixture.”

-Realizing they had stumbled onto the mother load of BS, the researchers for this PLoS Biology study, all from the University of California San Francisco (they work with DR. ROBERT LUSTIG) and all with rather impressive credentials), concluded that (ahem, if listening to corporate lies makes you sick, I strongly suggest you have a certified barf-bag or triple-bagged trashcan handy for the resultant spew)......
+Realizing they had stumbled onto the mother lode of BS, the researchers for this PLoS Biology study, all from the University of California San Francisco (they work with DR. ROBERT LUSTIG and all have rather impressive credentials), concluded that (ahem, if listening to corporate lies makes you sick, I strongly suggest you have a certified barf-bag or triple-bagged trashcan handy for the RESULTANT SPEW)……

 “The Sugar Association, a United States sucrose industry trade association (which has organizational ties to SRF, the International Sugar Research Foundation, and ISRF’s successor, the World Sugar Research Organisation), has consistently denied that sucrose has any metabolic effects related to chronic disease beyond its caloric effects.
 On January 5, 2016, the Sugar Association issued a press release criticizing findings from a study published in Cancer Research using multiple mouse models that suggested that dietary sugar induces increased tumor growth and metastasis when compared to a non-sugar starch diet.

-If you want to learn more about the academic battle that led to these studies --- the battle between DR. ANCEL KEYS and DR. JOHN YURDKIN --- in relationship to what the medical community has been telling us we should be eating for the past fifty years, just follow the links.
+If you want to learn more about the academic battle that led to these studies — the battle between DR. ANCEL KEYS and DR. JOHN YUDKIN — in relationship to what the medical community has been telling us we should be eating for the past fifty years, just follow the links.
 And for those of you looking to get off the medical merry-go-round, take ten minutes to READ THIS.
 Oh, if you liked today’s post, you might enjoy my regular column on oxymoronically-named EVIDENCE-BASED MEDICINE.